-One of the most visible uses of power is in the use of force.
-There are a number of reasons given for its employment.
+One of the most visible uses of power is in the wielding of force.
+There are a number of reasons for its employment.
 In 1966, the classic analyst of the use of force and influence, Thomas Schelling, described the use or threat of force as a kind of "vicious diplomacy."
 He described four different ways in which force might be used: deterrence, compellence, coercion, and brute force.
 Deterrence seeks to prevent another actor from doing something that it might otherwise have done.
-This is implemented over an indefinite period of time by convincing the deteree that he cannot successfully achieve the aim he seeks, sometimes by demonstrating sufficient force to prevent achievement and sometimes by promising a punishing response should the target engage in the action.
-An actor chooses to use compellence when it desires to make an enemy do something by a specific time deadline.
+This is implemented over an indefinite period of time by convincing the deteree that he cannot successfully achieve the aim he seeks, sometimes by demonstrating sufficient force to prevent achievement and sometimes by promising a punishing response should the opponent engage in the action.
+An actor uses compellence when it desires to make an enemy do something by a specific time deadline.
 It might have the positive effect of persuading an adversary to cease unacceptable behavior, or it might cause him to retreat from seized positions or surrender assets illicitly taken.
 Compellence is usually used after deterrence has failed, although that condition is not a prerequisite.
 It can carry the promise of inflicting an escalating level of damage to a foe until it meets demands.
 It might also provide some type of reward for meeting the demands.
-For both deterrence and compellence to be successful, both the threatened penalty and promised reward (if applicable) must be credible.
-38
+For deterrence and compellence to be successful, both the threatened penalty and promised reward (if applicable) must be credible.40 noncompliance without a reward for compliance.
+Finally, the application of brute force is directly taking what the actor wants.
+It does not depend on signaling intent to the opponent and succeeds when used, based simply on the success of the application of force.
+Brute force is ultimately not about asking, but rather is about taking whatever the actor wants through the direct use of force.41

 Coercion is the intent to inflict pain if an opponent does not do what you want.
 It is normally most successful when held in reserve as a credible threat.
 Signaling the credibility and intensity of the threat are keys to success.
-Different from compellence, coercion only offers a threat for non-compliance without a reward for compliance.
-Brute force is directly taking what the actor wants.
-It is not dependent on signaling intent to the opponent and succeeds when used based simply on the success of the application of force.
-Brute force is ultimately not about asking, but taking whatever the actor wants through the direct use of force.
+Different from compellence, coercion only offers a threat for

-Virtually any action taken by an actor in the international system, whether it be peaceful or forceful, will likely be done for the purpose of supporting the interests of the executing actor.
+Virtually any action taken by an actor in the international system, whether it be peaceful or forceful, will likely be taken for the purpose of supporting the interests of the executing actor.
 The national interest is intended to identify what is most important to the actor.
 Until the 17th century, the national interest was usually viewed as secondary to that of religion or morality.
-To engage in war rulers typically needed to justify their action in these contexts.
+To engage in war, rulers typically needed to justify their action in these contexts.
 This changed with the coming of the Treaty of Westphalia in 1648.
 For a state, the national interest is likely to be multifaceted and can be oriented on political, economic, military, or cultural objectives.
 The most significant interest is state survival and security.
-The terms "survival" and "vital" is frequently applied to this interest, with the "implication being that the stake is so fundamental to the well being of the state that it cannot be compromised" and may require the use of military force to sustain it.
+The terms "survival" and "vital" are frequently applied to this interest, with the "implication being that the stake is so fundamental to the well-being of the state that it cannot be compromised" and may require the use of military force to sustain it.
 Other types of interests considered to be important are the pursuit of wealth and economic growth, the promotion of ideological principles, and the establishment of a favorable world order.
 In addition, many states believe the preservation of the national culture in the state to be of great significance.
 Ultimately, it is the state's assessment of the importance of its national interests that will determine much or all of what it will do or not do within the international system.